 On our way back from the Oriental Village, we visited the Cenang Beach.
 The sand here is powdery and the beach has options for all kinds of water-sports.
 There are a number of charming cafes along this beach and the roads leading to it.

 By evening, the ambiance transforms into a fairy-tale like setting.
 The cafes light up with tiny stringed lights and upbeat music starts to play.
 This is a great time for a lazy stroll along these streets.

 You can also grab a quick bite before retiring for the night.
 People in the island retire quite early.
 By 9 pm, you will find most of the streets deserted and most shops closed.

 4. Tanjung Rhu Beach

 The next day we visited the Tanjung Rhu beach.
 This one easily makes it to the top 10 beaches of the world.
 Its beauty cannot be described in words.

 Tanjung Rhu is a vast endless expanse of white, powder-fine sands.
 The beach overlooks clear blue waters and is lined at the far end with forest-covered mountains.
 Once here, you are bound to lose all track of time.
 You might just keep on gazing into the ocean for hours if you’re a lazy romantic person like me.

-Another famous landmark of Langkawi is the Eagle Square or Dataran Lang.
-It is situated in the most busy and commercial part of the island, Kuah.
+Another famous landmark of Langkawi island is the Eagle Square or Dataran Lang.
+It is situated in the busiest and commercial part of the island, Kuah.
 The drive from Tanjung Rhu to Kuah is a really long one but extremely enjoyable.
 Kuah also has great shopping options.